My borscht recipes

 Are you suffering from hot weather like me?
 When outside feels like in the oven there is no better food to eat than cold soup.
 Lithuanian borscht is a nice refreshing buttermilk based cold soup you can put together without any extra hassle and then enjoy it sitting on the patio.

-The real trick to Lithuanian borscht is to find good butter milk – it should be original buttermilk which hasn’t been flavored with any tastes, not salted and not sweetened.
-I used plain unsweetened kefir (buttermilk) from Lifeway and it worked out perfectly.
+The real trick to Lithuanian borscht is to find good kefir – it should be original kefir which hasn’t been flavored with any tastes, not salted and not sweetened.
+I used plain unsweetened kefir (can be replaced with buttermilk) from Lifeway and it worked out perfectly.

 The rest of ingredients: vegetables (beets, cucumber and greens) and hard boiled eggs, are easy to get and not pricey at all.
 And btw, even though this soup is called a “borscht”, the only thing it has in common to other borschts, I guess, is the color.